Welcome

 When you arrive, please check in with one of the coaches to confirm your presence.
 A list indicating if your swimmer is scheduled for a relay will be posted in our team tent.
 Relay teams are organized based on registration forms and finalized on the day of the meet.
 It is important to stay for the full meet if your swimmer is scheduled for a relay.
 If you cannot stay, inform the coach as soon as possible so they can find a replacement swimmer.

-Warm up & Marshalling
+Warm up & marshalling

 Before the races begin, each team has a scheduled warm-up session.
 Prior to the swim meet, the Head Coach will inform you of your team’s warm-up time.
 Warm-ups are crucial, allowing swimmers to familiarize themselves with the pool and practice essential details like dives and turns, which can be affected by each facility's unique features.